ypypy28/parsix/README.md

 pip install -e .
 ```

-4. Now you should be able to run `parsix` as a module from your virtual environment.
+4. Now you should be able to run `parsix` as a module from your virtual environment
 ```sh
 python3 -m parsix --region=ivanovo
 ```